adamfowleruk/spring-adsb/README.md

 There are several software products within this code base:-

-- mutability-dump1090 - not included - download from https://github.com/mutability/dump1090 - provides the low level C code for running a Software Defined Radio.
-This is designed to be ran on a Raspberry Pi, but this version works well on a Mac
-- adsb-console - A standalone Java app, designed to be run on the receiver (Raspberry Pi or Laptop) that sends data to a remote RabbitMQ instance
+- adsb-console-go - A standalone Go app, designed to be run on the receiver (Raspberry Pi or Laptop) that sends data to a remote RabbitMQ instance
 - adsb-live-processor - .NET and Spring Boot apps that Listens to a RabbitMQ exchange for new aircraft positions, and updates a Live (60 second TTL) record in Redis per aircraft
 - adsb-history-processor - Spring Boot app that listens to a RabbitMQ exchange for new aircraft positions, and updates a postgres database table
 - aircraft-monitor - .NET and Spring Boot web apps that provides a rest endpoint (/data/aircraft.json) which pulls data from Redis on request, and a web front end (/gmap.html) to show collated aircraft position information
+- aircraftui - ReactJS web application with the modern web UI

 Note two of the apps above are provided with C#.NET and Java Spring Boot varieties to showcase the same patterns being ran with different application runtimes.

+## Live Demo

+You can view a live demo of these apps here: https://aircraft.shared.12factor.xyz/

 ## How can I add my own data to the global view?

-Every Pivot can run their own receiver and contribute to the global map!
-If you're interested in this, follow the below steps
+Everyone can run their own receiver and contribute to the global map!
+If you're interested in this, follow the below steps.

 First, contact Adam Fowler in the UK Modern Apps SE team <adamf@vmware.com> for a key so you can send data to RabbitMQ.